kindspirit/PromiseXHR/README.md

     X-Requested-With: XMLHttpRequest

-If you do not pass your own XMLHttpRequest object, request method is POST, and FormData object is not passed as data, the following header is added:
+If you do not pass your own XMLHttpRequest object, the request method is POST, and a FormData object is not passed as the data parameter, the following header is added:

     Content-Type: application/x-www-form-urlencoded